Goldyr/public-notes/equalizer_setup.md

 ## Ramble

-This is like the 4th time I have to do a small research on how to do this, so im gonna keep some of my findings and instructions here.
-Im not an audio technician just someone who likes music
+This is like the 4th time I have to do a small research on how to do this, so im gonna keep some of my findings and instructions here for a fast setup.

 ## Whats an EQ